pantherswap/panther-uikit/CONTRIBUTING.md

-# Contributing to the Panther ecosystem
+# Contributing to the Eve ecosystem

 Thanks for taking the time to contribute !
 You can start by reading our [Contribution guidelines](https://eveswap.finance/code/contributing) first.